 3. Bypass Main Battery Switch for Bilge Pump Float Switch

-It is fairly standard boat wiring practice for electricians to bypass the main battery switch for one reason–the bilge pump float switch.
-With that setup, the pump will kick in if the boat starts to fill with water, even though the battery switch may be off.
+It is pretty standard boat wiring practice for electricians to bypass the main battery switch for one reason–the bilge pump float switch.
+The pump will kick in with that setup if the boat starts to fill with water, even though the battery switch may be off.
 The rationale here is you would rather have a dead battery than a sinking boat.

 Make sure you circuit-protect the fuse via an inline fuse.
 Pay attention to the bilge pump’s negative return wiring.